25prabhu10/notes/docs/Concepts/Web/HTTP.md

 3. Authentication:
    - Provided by Certificates/PKI

-CIA of security is used in any of the secure communication protocol such as TLS, IPsec, SSH, etc.
+CIA of security is used in any of the secure communication protocol such as TLS, IPsec, SSH, etc...

 #### History of HTTP encryption